-Throughout communism, the Old Theater did not succumb to the dominant ideology and avoided confrontation with the authorities.
+Throughout communism, the old theatre did not succumb to the dominant ideology and avoided confrontation with the authorities.
 The position of successive directors was balanced, and the main goal was not politics, but to present great works of Polish and world drama: "Hamlet" by W. Shakespeare, "Wedding" by S. Wyspianski, "Tango" by S. Mrozek, "Cherry Orchard" by A. Chekhov and other productions.

 9. Krakow Barbican

-Krakow Barbakan is one of the most significant objects of medieval military architecture in Europe.
+Krakow Barbican is one of the most significant objects of medieval military architecture in Europe.
 Until the early 19th century, this magnificent building was considered impregnable for all kinds of troops.

-Only a few similar objects survived in Europe, but Krakow Barbakan, perfectly preserved to this day, definitely stands out against their background by its original design.
+Only a few similar objects survived in Europe, but Krakow Barbican, perfectly preserved to this day, definitely stands out against its background by its original design.
 The item was built in 1498-1499 to protect the northern part of Krakow fortifications, deprived of the natural water dam.
-As a result, around structure with an inner diameter of 24.4 m and a wall thickness of 3 m was created.
+As a result, around a structure with an inner diameter of 24.4 m and a wall thickness of 3 m was created.
 The latest achievements of medieval military architecture were used in the construction of the building.

-The three floors of Barbakan accommodated up to 130 archers, and seven towers served as excellent observation points.
+The three floors of Barbican accommodated up to 130 archers, and seven towers served as excellent observation points.
 Around the fortress was a moat 3 meters deep and 26 meters wide.
-Its bottom was paved with stone slabs, and water was supplied from the blessed Rudav River.
+Its bottom was paved with stone slabs, and water was supplied from the blessed Rudawa River.

 10. Cmentarz Rakowicki

-Rakowicki cemetery is often compared with the famous Parisian necropolis "Per-Lachez".
+Rakowicki Cemetery is often compared with the famous Parisian cemetery "Pere Lachaise".
 Not surprisingly, both buildings were built at the same time and represent a real treasury of small architecture.